popescuaaa/nmf/README.md

 ## Docs

 ---
-- [ ] Start word document and write introduction
+- [ ] Start word document and write introduction 10 pages
   - Content:
       • Importance and practical applications of the algorithm
       • The algorithm general presentation
       • Known results and issues
       • Datasets used (names and samples)
       • Results (including samples) and evaluation
       • References